-Student Governance: Student Senate
+Student Governance: Pima Aztec Student Senate (P.A.S.S.)

 Pima Community College has Student Governance representatives across the district, known as Student Senate.
-Participation in Student Senate is an effective way to bring issues and concerns to College administration, while sharing what is happening at each of the campuses.
+Participation in P.A.S.S. is an effective way to bring issues and concerns to College administration, while sharing what is happening at each of the campuses.